 No matter how many game elements you throw at a campaign, if the intrinsic value is not realised by the user, then the engagement factor simply won’t happen.
 Going beyond the experience of gamification, the evidence of progress through analytics can make it compelling for the learner.

-There is a common occurrence in the Marketing world, where people in positions of authority have decided that Gamification is not worth their time as they believe it is simply a fad that’ll be gone tomorrow.
-This is a very misguided misstep, as the concept of gamification has infiltrated society long-before now, yet we have only just started to see it begin to be become fully formed and recognised as a motivational tool.
+Gamification has infiltrated society long-before now, yet we have only just started to see it begin to be become fully formed and recognised as a motivational tool.

 As gaming technology becomes even more integrated into everyday life, it only makes sense that it will continue to be used as a tool to engage and motivate people in other tasks.
 When it comes to corporate training, many Generation Y employees expect technology to facilitate their work and learning.

-There’s a common misconception that if you gamify an experience, people will gravitate towards being a user.
 The truth is, unless you promote your gamified initiative, participation will be no better than any other initiative out there.
 Having a fully mapped out marketing campaign is a necessity for a gamified initiative to be made known and embraced by the targeted audience.
-Really, anything you can do to raise awareness is going to help drive participation.

 Regardless of how you encourage people to sign up, the key is to make sure they know about the opportunity in the first place.
 If no one knows about your program, they are not going to enrol.

 These motivators coincide with Psychologist Martin Seligman’s PERMA model.
-Through dedicating his life to the study of the human mind and how positive and negative psychological health effects a person’s outlook on different topics.
-After many successful writings and discoveries Martin formulated the PERMA model which was crucial for lasting well being.
+Through dedicating his life to the study of the human mind and how positive and negative psychological health affects a person’s outlook on different topics.
+After many successful writings and discoveries, Martin formulated the PERMA model which was crucial for lasting well being.

 Gamification with its human-focused design, taps into each of the 5 points of the PERMA model, in order to satisfy the unspoken desires of the human mind and put users on a desired path in the process.
 The principles consist of Positive Emotion, Engagement, Relationships, Meaning and Accomplishments.